 Carnival Row on Amazon Prime: Another show that I slept on because the trailer looked a bit cliche.
 I’m glad I tuned into this magical and gritty piece of art.
 The actors, makeup and set design are spectacular on this show!

 Between Two Ferns on Netflix: Need a good laugh?
 Watch this.
 I was so tickled by Zach Galifianakis’ performance in this film that I watched more “Between Two Ferns” interviews on the Funny Or Die Youtube channel.

 Uncorked on Netflix: I watched this because it was set in my hometown of Memphis, Tn.
 It’s a sweet film with great family dialogue.

 The Last Black Man In San Francisco on Amazon Prime: When I saw this film I thought “damn, this looks like a film that I would have made!”
 Needless to say I loved it.
 And the cinematography was amazing.

-Late Expectations on Youtube: This short is by an indie filmmaker named Laurie Arakaki.
-It was featured last year as on of Issa Rae’s short film selections of the month.
-It’s a charming coming of age story.
+Late Expectations on Youtube: This charming coming of age short was written by Thais Francis who also starred in the film.
+And it was directed by indie filmmaker Laurie Arakaki.
+I first saw the film when it was featured last year as one of Issa Rae’s short films of the month.

-Blue Magic on Youtube: This was director Ashleigh Jadee’s first short film and I’m a fan!
+Blue Magic on Youtube: This film was written by UK based writer Olivia Fraser and directed by UK based Ashleigh Jadee.
+I’m a fan!
 This film beautiful short about embracing natural hair.

 While quarantining and chilling, be sure to check out my latest and greatest projects.
 I’ll be doing a binge worth list of network and indie films as well.
 Enjoy! xoxo